You can find complaints about our company on the Internet, just as you can find complaints about several of America’s most respected companies.

-Even Apple isn’t immune.
+And Apple isn’t immune either.
 If America has a sweetheart giant corporation that can seemingly do no wrong in the eyes of its customers, it would be the maker of iPods®, iPads® and iPhones®.
 Yet Apple, arguably America’s most respected company, had over 2,750 Better Business Bureau complaints at the end of May 2013.
 State Energy Conservation has about 47 Better Business Bureau complaints./em/

 So please don’t jump to conclusions.

 And don’t believe everything you read.
 About us or anyone else.
 Take complaints at face value.
 Try to read between the lines, and consider if perhaps the person making the complaint might just be unreasonably hard to please, or might have had unrealistic savings expectations.
 And if you see a post by a disgruntled former employee, well, you probably don’t need any advice from us about the possibility of sour grapes.